_____DIGITAL PR IN GERMANY

 Overall, the German market is very careful about crediting sources, making it essential for campaigns to be highly relevant to our clients' niches to secure backlinks.
 Crafting campaigns relevant to a client’s niche positions them as authoritative sources, while also attracting more relevant backlinks, increasing trust flow and more valuable traffic.

-Key Campaign Strategies for Germany
+Key campaign strategies for Germany

 While strong data is a good indicator that a campaign will be successful, different strategies can be used to achieve a client’s specific goals.
-Below is a small selection of our most successful digital PR campaign types for the German market.
+Below is a small selection of our most successful Digital PR campaign types for the German market.
 Each of them provides different benefits depending on whether a business needs a high volume of links to close competitor gaps, or fewer more relevant links to help with a website’s domain authority.

 Regional & city search data index studies